13 Best Kontakt Libraries for All Categories 2026

 • KOMPLETE KONTROL Integration

-Full integration lets you assign instruments and articulations to keys, navigate Light Guide zones, and perform expressive compositions on the fly.
-The integration allows mapping instruments across the keyboard enabling intuitive live performance or MIDI sequencing.
-I think this simplifies working with unfamiliar ethnic instruments by showing you playable zones and articulation switches visually.
+Full integration lets you assign instruments and articulations to keys, use Light Guide zones, and perform expressively in real time.
+You can map instruments across the keyboard for easy live performance or MIDI sequencing.
+I think this makes it easier to work with unfamiliar ethnic instruments because you can see which zones and articulations are available.

 11. Native Instruments Session Bassist: Jam Bass – Best Electric Bass